-Our journey through Alzheimer’s disease began eleven years ago.
+Our journey through Alzheimer’s disease began thirteen years ago.
 Our family knew nothing about this disease.
 A new path for Mom was ahead of her and ahead of us.

 Everyone loved Mom.
 She was friendly, outgoing, easy to get along with, and she loved to laugh.
 There were times we all tried to figure out what was so funny because she was laughing so hard she couldn’t speak.
 She could make anyone feel good about themselves, even on a bad day.
 That was her gift.
 We were always close as I was growing up, and even in my sometimes annoying and moody teen years, we were friends.
 I was so proud of my Mom.

 On February 13, 2005, Dad died very, very suddenly.
 Earlier that day, Mom and Dad had enjoyed a wonderful day at the beach.
 They had gone to Ruby’s for hamburgers, and then had a walk around the back bay.
 Shortly after getting home, Dad had a heart attack.
 He was four days from retiring as a Los Angeles Superior Court judge.